Best unlimited data plans of 2025: Verizon, Mint Mobile, and beyond

 Reasons to avoid

-With its 5G infrastructure easily among the best in the United States, T-Mobile is ideal for anyone who wants reliable wireless network coverage throughout the country.
-And if that includes you, we recommend taking a gander at the 'Experience More' plan that the 'Un-carrier' has recently introduced.
+With its 5G infrastructure easily among the finest in the United States, T-Mobile is ideal for anyone who wants reliable wireless network coverage throughout the country.
+And if that includes you, we recommend taking a look at the 'Experience More' plan, which is among the carrier's more recent offerings.

-Priced at $90 per month for a single line (before autopay discounts, as well as taxes and fees), it certainly isn't cheap.
-However, you do get unlimited premium data on T-Mobile's high-capacity 5G network, and a price-lock guarantee for five years (again, before taxes and fees).
+Priced at $90 per month for a single line (before autopay discounts, and any taxes and fees), it certainly doesn't come cheap.
+However, you do get unlimited premium data on T-Mobile's high capacity 5G network, and a price guarantee for five years (again, before taxes and fees).
 The plan also includes 60GB of high-speed mobile hotspot data, with speeds getting reduced to 3G once you go over the limit.
 Streaming services like Apple TV+ and Netflix (with ads) are also a part of the package, as is in-flight connectivity and video streaming at up to 2160p (4K) resolution.
-If you also want to get a new phone, there is a wide range of smartphones that you can go for.
+If you want to get a new phone, there is a wide range of smartphones worth considering as well.

-T-Mobile's 'Experience More' plan further gives you 15GB of high-speed data in Canada and Mexico, and unlimited data (at 256Kbps) in more than 215 countries and destinations around the globe.
-There are multi-line discounts too, with your third line being completely free if you bring over friends or family members.
+T-Mobile's 'Experience More' plan further gives you 15GB of high-speed data in Canada and Mexico, as well as unlimited data (at 256kbps) in more than 215 countries and destinations around the world.
+There are good multi-line discounts too, with your third line essentially being free if you bring over friends or family members.

 How to choose